emerald-dao/emerald-academy-v2/src/lib/content/quickstarts/1-non-fungible-token-ios/en/readme.md

 💼 Take a quick look at how your contract get deployed in `flow.json`.

 📝 The app is written in SwiftUI, and implements a "No View Model" design.
 With the exception of the FlowManager service and a few UI helpers in the Misc directory, the design and direct functions can all be modified in the Views directory.

+## ⚔️ Side Quests

+> 🏃 Head to your next challenge [here](https://academy.ecdao.org/en/quickstarts/2-fungible-token-svelte).

+> 💬 Meet other builders working on this challenge and get help in the [💎 Emerald City Discord](https://discord.gg/emeraldcity)!

+> 👉 Problems, questions, comments on the stack?
+Post them to the [💎 Emerald City Discord](https://discord.gg/emeraldcity).